xrd/bytravelers.com/_posts/2000-05-23-third-day-in-salvador.md

 tags: []
 ---

+I'm now entering the my third day in Salvador.
+There is, so far, much to like.
+The people are beautiful and they seem to know it, which makes them doubly so.
+The view from the beach is fantastic.
+The city itself, from what I've seen in two days, is full of deep history beneath the cobblestones.
+Before I left Portland I was having second thoughts about coming here but I know I have made the right decision now.

 So far I've only really come in contact with people who speak English well.
 Aside from my roommate who speak English not at all, that is.